Things to Do

 Blue Ridge Mountain Maze

 This venue has a daytime corn maze and also a nighttime one, with public campfire spaces and s’mores available to munch on.
-The new location at Blue Toad Hard Cider also boasts seasonal sips straight from the orchard.
-Tickets are $14 and under and $12 on Fridays from 12 PM to 5 PM.
-The maze is open from September 21 to November 3.
+The location at Blue Toad Hard Cider also boasts seasonal sips straight from the orchard.
+Tickets are $16 and under.
+The maze is open from September 20 to November 9.

 Butler’s Orchard